-Take an expedition to Sámi culture, the indigenous people of Lapland.
-Samiland is an exhibition and a part of the UNESCO Observatory Cultural Village program.
+To get to know the Sámi culture, the indigenous people of Lapland, pay a visit to Samiland, an exhibition that also belongs to the UNESCO Observatory Cultural Village program.
 All exhibition texts are available in Finnish, English and Russian.
 Indoor, the texts are available in German and French as well.

 Explore the landscapes of Levi by dashing through the snowy terrain.
 You can choose distances from short 15-minute sprints to long overnight husky expeditions.
 However, remember to check in beforehand whether the husky ride includes a husky musher, or whether you ought to mush yourself.
 Over 30-minute rides are recommendable, as it takes a while to get the hang of it and relax.

 Hop on a snowmobile and enjoy the speed!
 Follow the vast network of snowmobile trails through forests, icy lakes and rivers, and all the way up to the fells.
 The snow-covered trees and the endless, white horizons ensure spectacular views everywhere you go.
 The dramatic landscapes of Levi provide excellent circumstances for an unforgettable snowmobile safari.
 In Levi, there are various safari houses organizing tours from short drives to long overnight excursions.
 Lapland Safaris is one of the most experienced safari houses.

 Cute furry reindeer are to be found everywhere in Lapland - in fact, there’s more reindeer than people in Lapland.
 There are several reindeer farms in Levi offering sleigh rides.
 The easy-going sleigh rides are a perfect fit for the whole family.
 Ounaskievari is an authentic local reindeer farm in the village Köngäs, located just 10 kilometers away from Levi Village.